About the Journal

 The journal invites high quality international scholarly papers in English, that stimulate innovation and debate, present empirical research, promote theoretical development in the field, review research, and encourage reflective practice.
 The journal’s core audience is scholars, students, policy-makers, and all engaged in human rights education and related fields, in schools and universities, professional settings and non-governmental organizations.
 The editors of Human Rights Education Review welcome contributions from scholars in the educational sciences, social and political sciences, legal and cultural studies, peace studies, development studies and related fields.

-By publishing in this open access online journal, you will enable your research and scholarship to reach an optimum audience.
+By publishing in this open access and award-winning online journal, you will enable your research and scholarship to reach an optimum audience.
 Papers should be between 5,000 and 8,000 words in length, including references.